|1||Berezovka, Krasnoyarsk Krai|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Kazan air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Kazan air currently meets the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app